Submissions should include:

 Please submit all text documents digitally in Word or PDF file format.
 Visual materials will only be returned if accompanied by a self-addressed envelope with sufficient postage affixed.
+Email submission are preferred.

-Deadline: A general call for submissions goes out at least once a year, typically in the spring.
-The deadline varies from year to year however, so please email us at the address below for this year’s date.
 Proposals that are received after the deadline will not be considered for the following year’s exhibition schedule, but will be acknowledged and included in the following year’s review.

 Proposals should be for work that has not previously been shown within a 100km radius of Nelson.